-For each piece of art work included in The Exhibition students must write a brief exhibition text which states the title, medium, size, followed by a brief explanation of your intentions.
+For each piece of art work included in The Exhibition students must write a brief exhibition text which states the title, medium, size, followed by a brief text that supports or explains your focus/intentions in this piece.

 What do we mean by intentions?